 There are droppings under the roost in the North Chapel, and urine staining on floor tiles and pews in the nave.

-The church is working with the Bats in Churches project to engage the local community with its resident bats, through talks and bat walks, and to enhance a part of the churchyard for wildlife.
+The church worked with the Bats in Churches project to engage the local community with its resident bats, through talks and bat walks, and to enhance a part of the churchyard for wildlife.

 In June 2021 the local primary school visited the church to learn about bats in churches with a member of the North Bucks Bat Group and project staff.
 In July 2021 the Milton Keynes Natural History Society ran a well attended bat and glow-worm walk.